Last Updated on February 21, 2021 by Jason Harris

 Imagine yourself as a living house.
 God comes in to rebuild that house.
 At first, perhaps, you can understand what He is doing.
 He is getting the drains right and stopping the leaks in the roof and so on; you knew that those jobs needed doing and so you are not surprised.
 But presently He starts knocking the house about in a way that hurts abominably and does not seem to make any sense.
 What on earth is He up to?
 The explanation is that He is building quite a different house from the one you thought of – throwing out a new wing here, putting on an extra floor there, running up towers, making courtyards.
 You thought you were being made into a decent little cottage: but He is building a palace.
 He intends to come and live in it Himself.C.
 S. Lewis, Mere Christianity

 Hi!
 I’m Jason Harris, a Neurologist/Neuro-Ophthalmologist, Dad and Husband.
 I used to be a Mormon (formerly favorable nickname for members of The Church of Jesus Christ of Latter-day Saints, or LDS/Mormon Church).
-I share aspects of my life’s quest in and later out of Mormonism on this site.
+I share aspects of my life’s voyage in and later out of Mormonism on this site.
 Specifically, I share faith transition experiences with the construction, deconstruction and subsequent reconstruction of my world paradigms.

 All posts are categorized under World-View Construction, World-View Deconstruction and World-View Reconstruction.
 I believe these three phases of human development are experienced differently with each one of us.
 After all, we are individuals.
 But I believe there is one constant.
 Growth.

 It is often emotionally traumatic to leave any tight-knit, high-demand religious organization.
 Sharing our stories can be beneficial.
 Despite the pain, I have come to learn there is also beauty, light and hope on the other side!
 I would choose this path again.
 I hope sharing portions of my voyage will be beneficial to others reading this as well, regardless of where the reader is in her/his hero’s journey.